 From the Opera Garnier, it is less than a ten-minute walk down avenue de l'Opera toward the Palais-Royal.
 Pyramides station (lines 7 and 14) is five minutes from the tea house.
 Palais Royal - Musee du Louvre (lines 1 and 7) is two minutes away.
 Le Te is at 41 bis rue de Montpensier, along the Palais-Royal gardens.
 Open every day.

 To discover our second venue, MAISON LE TE in the 11th arrondissement serves brunch, Taiwanese dishes, and tea cocktails with the same commitment to quality.
+And if you are looking for a tea time with homemade treats, our tea house and pastry shop at the Palais-Royal page details the pairings between Taiwanese teas and seasonal pastries.

 Le Tê is at 41 bis rue de Montpensier, less than ten minutes on foot from the Opera Garnier.
 It is a Taiwanese tea house with premium teas, artisan bubble tea, and house-made treats, set along the Palais-Royal gardens.